 This way of learning allows us to use and remember extensive material, remembering only the essence, without much attention to detail.
 Mind maps are a graphic representation of clear and creative.

-This visual representation moves from the centre outwards in an increasing number of branches.
+This visual representation moves from the center outwards in an increasing number of branches.
 It starts from a primary term or theme, it gets more and more specific to describe that central idea until until the map reveals a set of keywords related to the topic.
 Keywords have a role in creating an association to a particular content and excluding irrelevant details.

 Why are Mind Maps Useful